Ksar Ouled Debbab

 Description: Djerban wool weaving workshop (abandoned) (18th century CE)

-Star Wars recce: Episode IV – Tunisia (1975)
+Episode IV – Tunisia (November 1975)

-Potential Star Wars set concepts:
+Star Wars scouted set concept:

 Mos Eisley | Cantina (exterior)